 At its January 25, 2022 meeting, Council approved funding for the CPA to perform a feasibility study to determine the City of Hermosa Beach's suitability for joining its JPA.
-Recently completed, this feasibility study shows that because of Hermosa Beach's small size, relative to CPA's total customer base and load, admitting Hermosa Beach to CPA's Joint Powers Authority is expected to have minimal impact on CPA's forecasted load, renewable energy requirements, and net revenue.
+Recently completed, this feasibility study shows that because of Hermosa Beach's small size, relative to CPA's total customer base and load, admitting Hermosa Beach to CPA's Joint Powers Authority is expected to have minimal impact on CPA's forecasted load, renewable energy requirements, and net revenue (Attachment 4).
 At the same time, the inclusion of Hermosa Beach would extend local control, choice, access to CPA programs, and the opportunity to significantly reduce greenhouse gas emissions to Hermosa Beach's residents and businesses.
-At its September 1, 2022 meeting, the CPA Board approved the extension of an invitation to allow the City of Hermosa Beach to join the Joint Powers Authority (Attachment 3).
+At its September 1, 2022 meeting, the CPA Board approved the extension of an invitation to allow the City of Hermosa Beach to join the Joint Powers Authority (Attachment 5).

-Should Council adopt the proposed ordinance (Attachment 4) approving the Joint Powers Agreement for Clean Power Alliance of Southern California and authorizing the Implementation of a Community Choice Aggregation Program, Hermosa Beach customers would be enrolled in the service beginning in 2024.
-City Council may choose the default renewable energy level that customers would be enrolled in at this time or may defer this decision to 2023.
+At the September 28, 2022 meeting, Council adopted the proposed ordinance (Attachment 6) approving the Joint Powers Agreement for Clean Power Alliance of Southern California and authorizing the Implementation of a Community Choice Aggregation Program, Hermosa Beach customers would be enrolled in the service beginning in 2024.
+At this same meeting, City Council chose a default enrollment power level of 100 percent renewable energy (Green Power).